What are Piles?

 - External Hemorrhoids: Present under the skin around the anus

-- Thrombosed Hemorrhoids: When there are pooling and clotting of the blood inside external Hemorrhoids
+- Thrombosed Hemorrhoids: When there is pooling and clotting of the blood inside external Hemorrhoids

 Causes

-The exact cause of Hemorrhoids is not fully understood.
-The venous cushions play an important role in protecting the internal and external anal sphincter and also partly in preventing incontinence.
-They are made up of blood vessels called sinusoids, smooth muscle, and connective tissue becomes swollen and inflamed when either the venous pressure or the sphincter pressure increases.
+The exact cause of haemorrhoids is not fully understood.
+The venous cushions are important in protecting the internal and external anal sphincters and partly in preventing incontinence.
+They are made up of blood vessels called sinusoids, smooth muscle, and elastic connective tissue that becomes swollen and inflamed when either the venous pressure or the sphincter pressure increases.

-Some of the causes for the development of Hemorrhoids are:
+Some of the causes for the development of haemorrhoids are:

 - Straining during defecation